pauljeter/pauljeter-astro/src/content/blog/what-is-an-agile-user-story.md

 Teams often struggle with stories like "update database indexes" or "set up CI/CD pipelines."
 Although these seem purely technical, most of them actually benefit the end user.
 For example, updating database indexes usually improves performance and directly enhances user experience.

-In rare cases—especially at project initiation—you might find tasks harder to tie directly back to users.
+In rare cases, especially at project initiation, you might find tasks harder to tie directly back to users.
 Even then, remember users don't have to be external customers.
 Internal users, like team members or company employees, count just as much.

 For more comprehensive insights, I highly recommend *User Stories Applied* by Mike Cohn, a definitive resource on the subject.